Leslie Peterson (politician)

 Leslie Raymond Peterson (6 October 1923 – 14 April 2015) was a Canadian lawyer, politician, and university chancellor.
 He was a Member of the Legislative Assembly (MLA) of British Columbia, representing Vancouver Centre from 1956 to 1966, and Vancouver-Little Mountain from 1966 to 1972.
-He served as cabinet minister under Premier W. A. C. Bennett as part of the British Columbia Social Credit Party caucus.
+He served as cabinet minister under Premier W. A. C. Bennett as part of the British Columbia Social Credit Party (Socred) caucus.

 Background

 He was born near Viking, Alberta, the son of Herman S. Peterson, a native of Norway.
 He attended Camrose Lutheran College, then joined the Royal Canadian Artillery during World War II, serving from 1942 to 1946.
 He completed first year at McGill University in Montreal, then continued his studies by correspondence, and attended the University of London while posted in England.
 After the war he enrolled in the University of British Columbia (UBC) Faculty of Law; he graduated in 1949 and was called to the British Columbia bar the same year.
 Initially practising by himself, he co-founded the Vancouver law firm Peterson and Anderson in 1952.
 He married Agnes Rose Hine in 1950; the couple had two children.